griffy/htmlfiller/README.md

 ## htmlfiller

 htmlfiller fills in html forms with default values and errors a la Ian Bicking's htmlfill for Python.
 Currently, it supports input, select, and textarea elements.
-Specifying errors is optional.

 ### How is it used?
-There are two public functions:

-    FillElement(html, name, val string) string
+We have a few functions, but the most important one is the following:

-    Fill(html string, vals map[string]string, errors ...map[string]string) string
+    Fill(html string, vals map[string]string, errors map[string]string) string

-The latter, when passed a map of element names and values, will attempt to fill in the appropriate form elements.
-If a second parameter (a map of names with error messages) is passed to it, it will fill in all span elements of the id "#{name}_error" with their corresponding error messages.
+It will take as input an html string and two maps: one mapping form elements to values, the other mapping form elements to error messages. htmlfiller assumes that each form element has a corresponding span element with an id attribute of "<form_element_name>_error."
+Therefore, as a convenience (hopefully), "_error" will be appended to all form elements in the errors map when searching for a span element to inject the error into.

 ### Example Usage: